 Gaikwad was also confidently assisted by Conway, and he also got a spectacular knock of unbeaten 85 in 55 balls.
 It was a day for CSK openers.
 Indeed, the wrapping up was not desired; they could have dragged much further.
 But a 200-up score is always good to go.

-The people most overjoyed with his return were fantasy cricket players.
+The people most overjoyed with his return were cricket fantasy league players.
 It is a virtual platform where countless cricket-crazy fans worldwide create their team.
 Given Gaikwad’s previous performance, it doesn’t make much sense to have him on the team, but today’s performance shows why anticipation of actual performance is so brutal before the match.
 Fantasy cricket buffs would be astonished to find him so capable of knocking down enemies; it renders him incredibly desirable of being picked up.

 SRH, however, seemed run-of-the-mill in front of CSK bowling.
 They ended up in 189, a few biggies and boundaries were hammered, but as things were under CSK control, they managed to take up timely wickets.
 In this part, credit goes to Mukesh Choudhary, and he took up four wickets.